kerim2022/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Write a function that changes all lowercase letters of a string to uppercase Write a function that capitalizes all words of a string.
 Write a function that encodes a string into 1337
+Write a function that encodes a string using rot13.